IstvanGercsak/TheMonkees/README.md

 ## About the Project:

-This website made as my first Milestone project at Code Institue.
+This website made as my first Milestone project at [Code Institute](https://codeinstitute.net/).
 The main goal was to create a responsive, user centric frontend website using the HTML5 and CSS3 technology.
 On the website the user can navigate between the pages easily and they can use the website on every device as well thanks for the responsive design and implementation.

-On the page we can find information about the band members, about the tour(where and when will be the next concerts.
+- Throughout this project I had to create a website for a band called The Monkees.
+As the website is a static (front-end only) website we have opportunity:
+    - Get information about their tour:
+        - Where will be the next concerts
+        - When will be the next concerts
-How many ticket is available).
+        - How many ticket is available
+    - Find information about the band members
-We can listen some sample song and watch video clips on the Media page.
-We can send request for the band if We would like to invite them for a party.
+    - Listen some sample song and watch video clips from the band
+    - Send request for the band if We would like to invite them for our private party
+    - Check the band's social sites
+    - Navigate between the pages
+    - Check the website on every device easily

 ## Mockups